open-policy-agent/gatekeeper/website/versioned_docs/version-v3.11.x/exempt-namespaces.md

       in that namespace from policy checks.
 This way a user must explicitly have permissions to configure the Gatekeeper pod before they can add exemptions.

+      > In order to add the `admission.gatekeeper.sh/ignore` label to a namespace, that namespace must be listed under the gatekeeper `controllerManager.exemptNamespaces` parameter when installing via Helm.

    3. Add the `admission.gatekeeper.sh/ignore` label to the namespace.
 The value attached to the label is ignored, so it can be used to annotate the reason for the exemption.